 Secondhand.
 Very good condition.
 Minor wear to book corners and edges.
+Pages have sunned.
+Dust jacket has light creasing at top and tail.
 Interior and binding are still excellent.
-Dust jacket has creasing at top and tail, with a small tear ar spine tail Spine now protected with book tape.

 In February 1797, the merchant vessel Sydney Cove was on a speculative trading voyage from Bengal, India, to Port Jackson, New South Wales.
 Near the end of its trip, the ship floundered off Preservation Island, Bass Strait, in the aftermath of a hurricane.

-Wreck of the Sydney Cove is a dramatised reconstruction of events based on the diary of one of the survivors. (book flap)
+The Wreck of the Sydney Cove is a dramatised reconstruction of events based on the diary of a survivor. (book flap)